uAtomicBoolean/sleek-ui/docs-sleek-ui/widgets/button-interface.md

 # ButtonInterface
 An interface that is inherited by most interactive widgets.
 It implements a TouchArea and a FocusScope and export their properties and callbacks.
-This also implements a few basics such as calling the `clicked` callback when pressing the spacebar on a focused widget or an easing animation with a duration of `200ms` on the background and border of its rectangle.
+This also implements a few basics such as calling the `clicked` callback when pressing the spacebar on a focused widget or an easing animation with a duration of `200ms` (`UAppTheme.base-animation-duration`) on the background and border of its rectangle.

 Here are the properties and callbacks exported from the interface :
 ```